efxlve/vanilla-javascript-projects/#06 - Animated Template/README.md

 # #06

 ## Animated Template
-This is a simple animated template that uses the AOS library to animate the elements.
+This project is a simple animated template that uses the AOS library to animate the elements.
 The project uses Creative Tim Tailwind Starter kit.

 ## Screenshot
 Here we have project screenshot :